Semi-Classical Limit of Quantum Gravity on Corners: Conclusion

 \section{Conclusion}

-In this paper, we have shown how a quantum system described by the positive discrete series of the QCS group can be related to a classical system realizing the same symmetry through twisted moment maps on coadjoint orbits.
+In this paper, we have shown how a quantum system described by the representations of the QCS group can be related to a classical system realizing the ECS symmetries through twisted moment maps on coadjoint orbits.
 We began with a review of the theory of coadjoint orbits and their twisted extensions, which serve as the geometric link between the quantum and classical descriptions.
 We then introduced Berezin symbols and showed that they are the Hamiltonian functions of the KKS form.
-Next, we turned to the classical system, where we introduced the Casimir function on phase space and demonstrated its invariance under changes of the allowed moment maps.
-Finally, we showed how the Casimir operator can be associated with the Casimir function in the semi-classical limit.
-Altogether, the formalism developed here provides the mathematical foundation underlying~\cite{Ciambelli:2025ztm,JKGLVtoappear}, which demonstrates how the entanglement entropy of a family of coherent states reproduces the area law in the semi-classical limit.
-Furthermore, we have provided the necessary tools to compute the leading-order term in the semi-classical expansion of quantum fluctuations.
-This framework will be employed in forthcoming work to investigate the emergence of the Verlinde–Zurek relation~\cite{Verlinde:2019xfb,Verlinde:2019ade,Verlinde:2022hhs,Ciambelli:2025flo} within the corner formalism, thereby establishing a connection between the present construction and observational signatures of quantum gravity.
+This in turns allowed us to construct an explicit correspondence between the quantum and classical data by relating the Berezin symbols to twisted comoment map and then taking the twisting parameter to vanish to obtain the classical limit.
+We finally applied this formalism to gravity in static, spherically symmetric spacetimes which provides an example of QCS dynamical system.
+The correspondence allowed us to relate the representation parameter to the area of the corner under investigation.